prankitapotbhare/Second-Opinion/docs/api-documentation.md

 ### Verify Email

-Verifies a user's email address using the token sent during registration.
+Verifies a user's email address using the token sent during registration (not available for admin role).

 - **URL**: `/auth/verify-email/:token`
 - **Method**: `GET`
 - **Auth Required**: No
+- **Restrictions**: Not available for admin role

 **URL Parameters**:
 - `token`: The verification token sent to the user's email